distil/rust_lua_ffi/README.md

 Lua arrays generally do not handle `null` values well.
 See [https://www.lua.org/pil/19.1.html](https://www.lua.org/pil/19.1.html) for more information.
 * `struct` typenames must be unique.
 Separate modules are not enough.
-* Adentifiers can not be Lua or C reserved keywords.
+* Identifiers can not be Lua or C reserved keywords.
 For example, a variable cannot be called `short`.
 * The `__` prefix is reserved for hidden identifiers and should not be used as field names or function arguments.

 ## Setup